Trust Summary

 Our Relationships

 The Trust is uniquely situated as a nonprofit operating from within a private development.
-Although we now serve a broader community across Western North Carolina, we are still closely tied to the community of Balsam Mountain Preserve and remain a beneficial resource for everyone that calls the Preserve home.
+Although we serve a broader community across Western North Carolina, we remain closely tied to the Balsam Mountain Preserve community as a beneficial resource for everyone that calls the Preserve home.

-- Produces publications that engage, enlighten and entertain community members
+• Produce publications that engage, enlighten and entertain members

-- Cultivates and encourages participation from community members which assists them in developing a ‘sense of place’
+• Cultivate and encourage participation which helps owners in developing a ‘sense of place’

-- Maintains (and encourages the use of) a nature center that serves as the operational heart of the Trust and its activities
+• Maintain the Nature Center, the operational heart of the Trust and its activities

 Our Board